 - Bookmarks—Go to bookmarks created by the map's author or My Places you've saved in the app.

 - Markup—Draw on the map and share your sketches.
+When using markup, different tools are available.
 For more information, see Markup.

 - Search—Find assets and places based on the capabilities included by the map's author.
 Results display in the panel.